Output File Source File Action

 How to convert DPX to SVG:

-1. Click the "Choose Files" button to select multiple files on your computer or click the "URL" button to choose an online file from URL, Google Drive or Dropbox.
+1. Click the "Choose Files" button to select multiple files from your local device, or click the "URL" button to choose an online file.
 Image file size can be up to 200M.
-You can use file analyzer to get source image's detailed information such as image size, resolution, quality and transparent color.
+You can use the file analyzer to get the source image's detailed information such as image size, resolution, quality, and transparent color.

-2. Set target image format, image quality and image size.
+2. Set the target image format, image quality, and image size.
 You can use the original image size or select the "Change width and height" option and enter a custom image size.
 The format is [width]x[height], for example: 1920x1080.
-The image quality option only works on a few image formats such as JPG, WEBP or AVIF.
+The image quality option applies to only a few image formats such as JPG, WEBP, or AVIF.
 The value ranges from 1 (lowest image quality and highest compression) to 100 (best quality but least effective compression).
 If this value is blank, the converter will use the estimated quality of your input image if it can be determined, otherwise 92.
-The target image format can be JPG, PNG, TIFF, GIF, HEIC, BMP, PS, PSD, WEBP, TGA, DDS, EXR, J2K, PNM, SVG, etc.
+The target image format can be JPG, PNG, TIFF, GIF, HEIC, BMP, PS, PSD, WEBP, TGA, DDS, AVIF, J2K, PNM, SVG, etc.

 3. Click the "Convert Now!" button to start batch conversion.
-It will automatically retry conversion on another server if one fails, please be patient while converting.
+It will automatically retry conversion on another server if one fails; please be patient while converting.
 The output files will be listed in the "Conversion Results" section.
-Click icon to show file QR code or save file to cloud storage services such as Google Drive or Dropbox.
+Click the icon to show the file QR code or save the file to cloud storage services such as Google Drive or Dropbox.

 DPX vs SVG: